sjpark1201/VID/README.md

      - using a set of conditional statements to assign, check, and diagnose a specific Viral Disease based on user symptoms
      - learning PsychoPy and implementing it into the program to create a user interactive interface

 Our project involves many concepts that we learned not only solely from Python but MATLAB.
+Please download VID_symptom_display_official.py and VID_psychopy.py to run the program.
+Run the program from VID_symptom_display_official.py.

 The project as a whole came together in the end, and we hope you enjoy!
 Below is a recording of what our project looks like.